priyatam/pie/README.md

 And then you check for hosting, browser compatibility, plugins that blow on your face.

 These toolkits are built for a different mindset.
 For different abstractions.
 It requires a lot of work to perform simple tasks, like changing design on the fly, add behavior on the fly with a single lambda, cook a frozen pie from recipe.
 Things shouldn’t be this way.

 Not in Python.

 **Frozen Pie** - a static site generator using Markdown, Mustache, and HAML.

 create_crust
-> Create content (posts and pages) in Markdown
+> Create posts (blog, wiki, pages) in Markdown

 put_in_pan
-> Put in a logic-less templates with HAML-Mustache
+> Markup with HAML--your haiku for HTML, combine logic with Mustache

 add_filling
-> Add config data in any content or template with YAML
+> Vary anything with config data injected with YAML

 add_recipes
-> Add someone else's flavors
+> Add someone else's flavors, simply click and add.

 bake_in_oven
-> Compile everything into a single index.html, scripts and styles included
+> Compile everything into a single index.html, _everything_ included

 serve
 > git push index.html :gh-pages